JW Anderson X Uniqlo Heads To The Countryside

 Additionally, the collection will include fashion for kids, making this the first time you can get Anderson’s designs in miniature sizes.
 The pieces include worker jeans, pleated mini skirts, picnic dresses, and denim button-ups.

-The collection will be available globally online and in select stores (including New York’s Soho, 5th Ave, and 34th St. locations; Chicago’s Michigan Ave. store; and L.A.’s location at the Beverly Center) on March 12th, giving you two weeks to plan all the ways in which you’re going to style it.
+The collection will be available globally online and in select stores on 12th March, giving you two weeks to plan all the ways in which you’re going to style it.
 Trust us, you’ll need the time!

 Advertisement